Stefodan21/Order_fullfillment_Project/Infra/README.md

 # Infrastructure Setup Guide

-This directory contains Terraform configuration for deploying the Order Fulfillment infrastructure to AWS.
+This directory contains Terraform configuration for deploying the Order Fullfillment infrastructure to AWS.

+**Note:** The directory name contains a spelling inconsistency ("fullfillment" vs "fulfillment").
+This will be corrected in a future update to avoid breaking existing setups.

 ## Quick Start